 June 22.
 Midsummer is over.
 And it’s my birthday.
 Not that I feel much like birthday, mind you.
 More like just unwinding.
 Not thinking of anything, not doing anything.
 Tomorrow I can start thinking about all I have to do to get the apartment repaired.

 Get the apartment repaired?
 Oh, yes.
 Like my burnt wrists weren’t enough.

 How to break a plot, or: Why I never prepare Itras By adventures in detail

-As it turns out, I do not only like to play Itras By at the Tanelorn meetings; I also ran a session at this year’s Drachenzwinge Convention.
-As chance (or fate, or probably simply their interest) would have it, almost all participants either were players or game masters in the surrealist LIRP that took place on Sunday evening.
+As it turns out, I do not only like to play Itras By at the Tanelorn meetings.
+I also ran a session at this year’s Drachenzwinge Convention, and as chance (or fate, or probably simply their interest) would have it, almost all participants either were players or game masters in the surrealist LIRP that took place on Sunday evening.
 It would have been all of them, but poor Narrenspiel fell ill unexpectedly, so another player, who did not participate in the LIRP, took her place.
 Weiterlesen

 Back in February, I ran another Itras By scenario at the Tanelorn winter meeting.
 I gave a brief account of it in my Shortcuts report of that meeting, but I felt the urge to write an actual diary for the session, because it was lots of fun once more, and I have a feeling that the Itras By community out there might perhaps be interested.